Digital Twin Evolution for Sustainable Smart Ecosystems: Introduction

-\IEEEPARstart{T}{he} modern world runs by smart ecosystems---large-scale, decentralized systems, capable of self-organization and self-optimization~\cite{jensen2020applying}.
+Our modern world runs by smart ecosystems---large-scale, decentralized systems, capable of self-organization and self-optimization~\cite{jensen2020applying}.
+Examples of smart ecosystems include smart cities~\cite{graciano_neto2023what}, smart energy communities~\cite{gramelsberger2023enabling}, and smart grids with renewable components~\cite{hasan2023review}.

 Much like natural ecosystems, smart ecosystems are open-ended and need to allow for continuous changes in their structure and behavior.
-These dynamics challenge their technical sustainability~\cite{penzenstadler2018software}.
-To keep smart ecosystems sustainable, proper evolution mechanisms are required.
-While evolution has a substantial body of knowledge in software engineering~\cite{gueheneuc2010guest}, hybrid cyber-physical components of smart ecosystems, such as digital twins~\cite{ozkaya2022architectural}, give rise to challenges traditional software engineering techniques fall short of addressing.
+These evolutionary dynamics, in turn, challenge the technical sustainability~\cite{penzenstadler2018software} of smart ecosystems, i.e., their ability to maintain the quality of service over a prolonged period of time~\cite{hilty2006relevance}.
+To improve the sustainability of smart ecosystems, proper evolution mechanisms are required to be put in place.
+While evolution has a substantial body of knowledge in model-driven software engineering~\cite{di_ruscio2011what,hebig2017approaches}, hybrid cyber-physical components of smart ecosystems, such as digital twins~\cite{kritzinger2018digital}, give rise to challenges traditional software engineering techniques fall short of addressing.